Wakeman School

 The Wakeman School and Arts College (formerly Shrewsbury Technical High School) was a co-educational comprehensive school located in Shrewsbury, the county town of Shropshire, England.
 The school was the only state secondary school in the town centre, located just to the east of the English Bridge.

-The school was awarded the ‘Artsmark Gold’ by Arts Council England, and a new ICT facility was completed during the summer holidays of 2008.
+The school was awarded the ‘Artsmark Gold’ by Arts Council England, and a new ICT (information and communication technology) facility was completed during the summer holidays of 2008.

 In September 2008 the school was granted Specialist School status for Visual Art with Music and Drama in recognition of its particular strengths in these areas.
 The extra funding available was used to enhance and upgrade facilities for these subjects including setting up a state-of-the-art’ Multimedia Studio.